Ethiotechguru/color-game/README.md

 rgb value and prompted to try again. if the player did not get it on the second try, they will be provided the second channel value and prompted to try the third time. if the player still not able to get the correct values, the rgb(value) for all three channel will be displayed on the screen and the player will be given a chance to enter the given value.
+## Technology Used
+html, css and Javascript.

+## site I used to help me build this game
+mdn, stack over flow, w3 school, Udacity, Medium.com and lots of web site i don't remember.